Leptinotarsa

 Leptinotarsa is a genus of leaf beetles.
+The most well-known species is the Colorado potato beetle (Leptinotarsa decemlineata), an economically significant invasive crop pest.
+The closely related genus Stilodes has often been merged with Leptinotarsa, with some dispute about which name applies, but the type species - L.heydeni and "L." humeralis when both placed in Leptinotarsa - do not seem to be particularly close to each other.

 Several species in the genus produce leptinotarsin, a toxin similar to the diamphotoxin produced by species of the African leaf beetle genus Diamphidia.
 Some Leptinotarsa species are parasitised by ground beetles of genus Lebia.